-Ex-New York Giants offensive lineman Mitch Petrus dies of heat stroke age 32
+Ex-New York Giants offensive lineman Mitch Petrus dies of heat stroke at age 32

 Petrus was a University of Arkansas walk-on who played alongside Razorback greats Darren McFadden and Felix Jones and later earned all-Southeastern Conference honors.

-He was drafted by the Giants in the fifth round in 2010 and had a three-year NFL career, winning a Super Bowl with New York in his second season and playing briefly for the New England Patriots and Tennessee Titans the following year.
+He was drafted by the Giants in the fifth round in 2010 and had a three-year NFL career, winning a Super Bowl with New York in his second season after playing in 17 regular-season games and all four postseason games.

-Like much of the U.S., Arkansas is in the grips of an intense heat wave.
+He briefly played for the New England Patriots and Tennessee Titans the following year.

+After retiring from the NFL in 2013, Petrus returned to Arkansas, where he was well-known and often appeared as a studio analyst and sidelines reporter during televised high school football games.

 CLICK HERE FOR THE FOX NEWS APP